riggerthegeek/steeplejack/api/injector.md

                 name: replace(name, component)
                 desc: |
                  This allows a module to be replaced with another module.
 It will be re-registered with the same register function as what it was originally registered with.

-This should only be used during testing.
+                 This should only be used during unit testing as can cause issues for modules dependent upon what you're replacing.
             -
                 name: remove(name)
                 desc: |